Fool's gold or safe haven? War puts bitcoin to the test - Local News 8

 Last week, Fed Chair Jerome Powell indicated to Congress that he supports raising rates by 0.25 percentage points in March.
 That killed speculation that the Fed could opt for a supersized rate hike to show it was serious about fighting inflation.

 But Citi economists Veronica Clark and Andrew Hollenhorst think a larger-than-normal increase could still be on the table later this year if data shows that inflation is staying strong.
-It’s one reason they plan to closely scrutinize the numbers arriving today.
+It’s one reason they plan to closely scrutinize today’s numbers.

 “Inflation data will still have important implications for hikes beyond March,” they said in a note to clients this week.